Installation & Quick Start

 Step 1: Choose a Storage Backend

 Phirewall needs a PSR-16 (PHP Standard Recommendation for Simple Caching) cache for storing counters and ban states.
 Pick the backend that fits your deployment.
+If you are just trying Phirewall locally, start with InMemoryCache; choose a shared backend (Redis or PDO) before production.

 use Flowd\Phirewall\Store\InMemoryCache;